HomeSkin FirmingCrepey Neck? Causes and Care Routine

 2. Gentle cleanser.
 Do not over-strip the delicate skin.

 3. Retinoid, introduced slowly.
-A low-strength retinoid a couple of nights a week boosts collagen and smooths texture.
+A low-strength retinoid a couple of nights a week supports collagen and smooths texture.
 Neck skin is sensitive, so ease in and moisturize well.

 5. Hydration from within.
 Drink enough water and keep skin from getting parched.